34-Year-Old Defensive End – Free Agent

 2017 Fantasy Football Outlook

 There was no outlook written for Mathias Kiwanuka in 2017.
 Check out the latest news below for more on his current fantasy value.

 2017 ADP: –

 Mathias Kiwanuka Contract Information:

-Re-signed with the Giants in July of 2011.
+Released by the Giants in February of 2015.

 To instantly reveal our fantasy analysis of every player – including Mathias Kiwanuka – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|